swcarpentry/board/subcommittees/mentoring/README.md

 See [this page](https://github.com/datacarpentry/mentoring-program/blob/master/program-outline.md) for a full outline of the program.

-### Mentoring Committee Meetings
+## Mentoring Committee Meetings

 The mentoring committee itself meets regularly to evaluate current activities, and propose new activities.
-Minutes of past meetings are available [here][minutes].
+Minutes of past meetings are available [here](minutes).
 All community members are welcome to attend mentoring committee meetings.
 Similarly, we welcome anyone who is interested in joining up and helping out!

-To attend our next meeting, visit this link: http://pad.software-carpentry.org/scf-mentoring
+To attend our next meeting, visit this link: [http://pad.software-carpentry.org/scf-mentoring][meetings]

-## How Can I Participate?
+## Join Us!

 Any Software or Data Carpentry community member is welcome to participate in Mentoring committee activities and/or join the committee itself!
 Some different